klehman-rally/bldeif/README.txt

                exclude: pre-prod

          Jobs:
-             - Job   : job name
+             - Job   : job name             # only top level jobs can be listed here.
+Jobs nested in Views or Folders must be listed in respective sections
                AgileCentral_Project: Beta Test for Northeast
              - Job   : another job name     # this job with a unique name could live in some view or folder not at the top level